Kotlin/kotlin-by-example/examples/03_special_classes/03_Sealed Classes.md

 ```

 1. Defines a sealed class.
 2. Defines subclasses.
-Note that all subclasses must be in the same file.
+Note that all subclasses must be in the same package.
 3. Uses an instance of the sealed class as an argument in a `when` expression.
 4. A smartcast is performed, casting `Mammal` to `Human`.
 5. A smartcast is performed, casting `Mammal` to `Cat`.